kantarcise/mspritu.github.io/_research/6-Mobile_Tracking.md

 Current version is designed for [TinyYOLOv3](https://arxiv.org/abs/1804.02767) object detector enhanced by the acceleretor data but the algorithm can be easily generalized to other methods.

 We have recorded a number of video  sequence by mobile phones with different brands.
-The data set MSPR-mobile and its groundtruht can be used by other parties for performance evaluation.
+Constructed MSPR-mobile dataset and its groundtruht can be used by other parties for performance evaluation.

 To learn more about the project you can check out the [repository](https://github.com/msprITU/MobileTracking).